Last updated on July 27th, 2022 at 06:03 pm

-When I made this dish, I did not know what to call it.
-I wanted the dish to be something that could be served for breakfast, snack, appetizer, lunch or dinner.
-When my sister-in-law Beverly tasted it, she suggested that I call it Ham Hash because to her it resembled Ham Hash.
+I did not know what to call this dish when I made it.
+I wanted the dish to be something that could be served for breakfast, snack, appetizer, lunch, or dinner.
+When my sister-in-law Beverly tasted it, she suggested that I call it Ham Hash because, to her, it resembled Ham Hash.
 So there it is, Ham Hash.

 I had some leftover frozen cooked fresh ham in my freezer and decided to make something with it.
 I wanted to cook a dish out of the ordinary, so I decided to chop it finely in my food processor.

-After shredding the ham, I pan fried it in batches so all the pieces would have a nice brownish color.
-The meat is not dry at all because I added sufficient extra virgin oil while frying.
-After browning, I added fresh thyme, black pepper, shallots, lemon juice, parsley garlic and lots of hot pepper and let it cook so all the flavor could saturate.
+After shredding the ham, I pan-fried it in batches so all the pieces would have a nice brownish color.
+The meat is not dry because I added extra virgin oil while frying.
+After browning, I added fresh thyme, black pepper, shallots, lemon juice, parsley garlic, and lots of hot pepper or Noubess hot and spicy sauce and let it cook so all the flavor could saturate.
 It tasted spicy and good, just the way I wanted it.

 I always think that one should not only take care of the outside of the meat but the inside as well.
-By boiling the ham with spices, you allow more flavor to tenderize the meat.
+B boiling the ham with spices allows more flavor to tenderize the meat.
 So that is how I cook every ham, and this is how Ham Hash was created.

 Enjoy this delicious dish with plantains and roasted potatoes, or make a sandwich.